How to open a business bank account in the United States

 Old-world bank accounts only work properly in one country.
 They hold money only in one currency.
 And it gets expensive when you try to use them across borders.
 The Wise Business account solves all of this.

+Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.
 Now you can send, receive, hold, and manage your money internationally, without high fees or unfair exchange rates.
 Just a small, transparent charge when your money moves between currencies.

-Wise offers the true exchange rate you can find on Google.
+Wise offers the mid-market exchange rate you can find on Google.
 Since your international transfer is made with two local transfers in each respective country, large SWIFT transfer fees are also cut out, leaving you with more money in the end.

 There is no minimum balance needed to open an account, and no monthly fees.